kawsar-hussain/readme-test/README.md

 - **Projects:** Now I'm developing a portfolio website.

 - **Education:** I'm a BSS Honours student in the _Department of Sociology_ at Dhaka College, affiliated with the University of Dhaka.
-My educational history given bellow.
+Here is an overview of my education.

 | Class Name | School or University Name | Department | Passing Year |
 |-------------|---------------|------------|----------|